shubham-IISc/Swiggy-TechStein-2018/README.md

 # Swiggy-TechStein-2018
 Swiggy TechStein Open Hackathon 2018
 Present day swiggy reccomendations are restaurand based.
 But food items available in any restaurant is so diverse that it does not look like a reccomendation from viewpoint of user taste.
-For example, if I like chinese food, I would like to be recommended more variety in chinese food from those restaurants which have been liked by many users having similar taste.
+For example, if I like chinese food, I would like to be recommended more variety in chinese food from those restaurants which have been liked by many users having similar taste like me.

 Developing a food recommendation engine has been challenging given the sparsity isues.
-Ww wanted to leverage large datasets available with swiggy to build a fast and efficient model.
+We wanted to leverage large datasets available with swiggy to build a fast and efficient model.

 we built a dish based food recommendation rather than restaurant based recommendation system.